-We’ll both be speaking at our friend Johnny’s annual Successfulness workshop in Vegas.
+We’ll both be speaking at a friend’s workshop in Vegas.
 That by itself is something we’ve both done before.
 But this time we’re going to speak together about something we’ve never shared publicly before, which is the D/s play aspect of our relationship.
 This includes demoing some of the things we do to increase the emotional, sensual, and sexual intensity of our connection.

 In a long-term relationship, there’s a tendency for intimacy to increase while intensity diminishes.
 To avoid that situation, Rachelle and I put a lot of energy into keeping the intensity of our connection high.
 We do specific things to renew and intensify the feelings we have for each other pretty much every day, even when we’re in different cities.
 We don’t allow our connection to become too boring or routine.
 We’re always spiking the energy back up.
 And since we’ve been together for almost 4 years, we’ve become very good at this.